SwedbankPay/developer.swedbankpay.com/_includes/redirect-payment-ui.md

         Merchant ->>+ SwedbankPay: GET <paymentorder.id>
         SwedbankPay ->>- Merchant: Status: Paid
     end

     Merchant -->>- Payer: Show Purchase complete
     deactivate Payer

+    alt If callbackUrls is set
-    opt PaymentOrder Callback (if callbackUrls is set) ① SwedbankPay ->> Merchant: POST Purchase Callback
+        SwedbankPay ->> Merchant: POST Purchase Callback
     end
-end

-rect rgba(81,43,43,0.1)
-    note right of Payer: Capture
+    alt If purchase don't require shipping
+      note right of Merchant: Capture here only if the purchased<br/>goods don't require shipping.<br/>If shipping is required, perform capture<br/>after the goods have shipped.<br>Should only be used for <br>Payment Methods that support <br>Authorizations.
       Merchant ->>+ SwedbankPay: rel:capture
       SwedbankPay -->>- Merchant: Capture status
-    note right of Merchant: Capture here only if the purchased<br/>goods don't require shipping.<br/>If shipping is required, perform capture<br/>after the goods have shipped.<br>Should only be used for <br>Payment Methods that support <br>Authorizations. end
+    end

+end
 ```

-*   ① Read more about [callback][payments-callback] handling in the technical reference.
+Read more in our [technical reference][technical-reference].

 {: .text-right}
 [Top of page](#display-redirect)